Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

 \begin{proof} We show that the classical proof-labeling scheme $(\prover,\verif)$ for $\ST_{l}$ is error-sensitive.
-We illustrate the proof with an example, see figure \ref{fig:ST_0} for the graph we consider.
+Let us first remind precisely what this scheme is.

-On instances of the language, i.e., on labeled graphs $(G,\ell)$ where $\ell$ encodes a spanning tree $T$ of $G$, the prover $\prover$ chooses an arbitrary root $r$ of $T$, and then assigns to every node $u$ a certificate $(I(u),P(u),d(u))$ where $I(u)=\ID(r)$, $P(u)$ is the ID of the parent of $u$ in the tree (or $ID(u)$ if $u$ is the root), and $d(u)$ the hop-distance in the tree from $u$ to $r$.
+On instances of the language, i.e., on labeled graphs $(G,\ell)$ where $\ell$ encodes a spanning tree $T$ of $G$, the prover $\prover$ does the following.
+It chooses an arbitrary root $r$ of $T$, and then assigns to every node~$u$ a certificate $(I(u),P(u),d(u))$ where $I(u)=\ID(r)$, $P(u)$ is the ID of the parent of $u$ in the tree (where we consider that the root is its own parent), and $d(u)$ is the hop-distance in the tree from $u$ to $r$.
 The verifier $\verif$ at every node $u$ first checks that: \begin{itemize} \item the adjacency lists are consistent, that is, if $u$ is in the list of $v$, then $v$ is in the list of $u$; \item there exists a neighbor of $u$ with ID $P(u)$, we denote it $p(u)$; \item the node $u$ has the same root-ID $I(u)$ as all its neighbors in $G$; \item $d(u)\geq 0$. \end{itemize}